 3. Kuramae: original arts

 Once a drab warehouse district along the Sumida-gawa (Sumida River), Kuramae has been refashioned as the place for young artisans to set up shop.
-Check out Camera for leather goods (and smoothies); Maito for clothes coloured with traditional, natural dyes; and Kakimori, where you can design your own notebook and ink colour.
+Check out Camera for leather goods (and coffee); Maito for clothes colored with traditional, natural dyes; and Kakimori, where you can design your own notebook and ink color.
 Stroll around the district and you’re bound to find more boutiques with one-of-a-kind goods.

 Furniture and other homewares on display outside a store in the Kichijōji area, Tokyo